seborama/Camp2018-Security-TT/README.md

   - ✅ Slunk (Minikube K8s cluster)
   - ✅ Wordpress (Minikube K8s cluster)
   - ✅ Integration with Splunk Enterprise Security
-  - ✅ Documentation notes for manual installation of Phantom (Community edition of Splunk Enterprise Security)
+  - ✅ [Documentation notes](docs/Phantom.md) for manual installation of Phantom (Community edition of Splunk Enterprise Security)
+  - ✅ [Documentation for advanced topics](docs/Advanced%20topics.md) such as Vagrant with VMWare, tunnels, etc

 To do: